Sleeping Beauty (1959 film): Original theatrical run

-Sleeping Beauty premiered at the Fox Wilshire Theater in Los Angeles on January 29, 1959, and was simultaneously released in theaters (Note: Michael Barrier, on the other hand, indicates that the film did not reach theaters until April 1959.) with the documentary short Grand Canyon (1958).
-It was shown in selected theaters which were specially equipped to project the film in large-format Super Technirama 70 with six-track stereophonic sound.
+Sleeping Beauty premiered at the Fox Wilshire Theater in Los Angeles on January 29, 1959, and was simultaneously released in theaters (Note: Michael Barrier, on the other hand, indicates that the film did not reach theaters until April 1959.) as a double feature with the documentary short Grand Canyon (1958).
+It was shown in selected theaters that were specially equipped to project the film in large-format Super Technirama 70 with six-track stereophonic sound.
 To promote the film, a Disneyland episode "The Peter Tchaikovsky Story" was aired on ABC on January 30, 1959.
 The episode was the first television show simulcast in stereo, and included a loose version of Tchaikovsky's life, Walt Disney's explanation of the Super Technirama 70 process, and clips from Sleeping Beauty.

 With a production budget of $6 million, Sleeping Beauty was the most expensive Disney film at the time, and was over twice as expensive as each of the preceding three Disney animated features: Alice in Wonderland (1951), Peter Pan (1953), and Lady and the Tramp (1955).
-During its original release, the film grossed approximately $5.3 million (the distributor's share of the box office gross) in the United States and Canada.
-It was considered a box-office bomb, and Buena Vista Distribution (Disney's distribution division) lost $900,000.
+During its original release, the film grossed approximately $7.7 million in the United States and Canada, which generated $5.3 million in distributor rentals.
+Although Sleeping Beauty earned back its production costs, it did not recoup promotional expenses, and Buena Vista Film Distribution (Disney's distribution division) lost $900,000; as a result, the film was considered a box-office bomb.
 Eric Larson blamed the studio's publicity department for the film's underperformance, feeling that The Shaggy Dog (released later that year) had a far more extensive and successful advertising campaign.
 The production costs and box office failure of Sleeping Beauty, coupled with the underperformance of much of the studio's 1959–1960 release slate, caused Walt Disney to lose interest in animation.
 His company posted an annual loss of $1,300,000 for fiscal year 1960 (its first in a decade), and there were massive layoffs throughout the animation department.

 Re-releases

 Sleeping Beauty was first re-released theatrically in 1970 on standard 35 mm film, earning $3.8 million.
 It was re-released in May 1979 in the original 70 mm format for a ten-week test engagement at Seattle's Crest Theatre before a wider release later that year in 70 and 35 mm, with stereo and mono sound.
-The film was re-released in 1986, grossing $40 million in the United States and Canada and in 1995.
+The film was re-released in March 1986, grossing $40 million in the United States and Canada, and in the summer of 1995.
 With a lifetime gross in the United States and Canada of $51.6 million from all releases, Sleeping Beauty is the second-most successful film released in 1959, just behind Ben-Hur.
 Adjusted for ticket-price inflation, the domestic total gross is nearly $681 million, making it one of the top 40 highest-grossing films.